 - Past Business Outcomes: How well they performed in the previous services?

-These are general points to be considered before setting the Metrics of an SLA, as these metrics lead the Service in Right Path and eliminate extra costs.
+These are general points to be considered before setting the Metrics of an SLA, as these metrics lead the Service in the Right Path and eliminate extra costs.

 Let’s consider we are an Event Management service provider and based on the type of customer the service is provided, Here SLA will be Multi-level as they deal with different sets of customers

 If there is an event for corporate customers, it will be organized in a different way, and if there is any individual customer who wants to celebrate his birthday, then the theme will be based on his need.
-Likewise, the Service provider itself will arrange shows, hence the service differs as per customer and Service Level Agreement will also be prepared as per the need.
+Likewise, the Service provider itself will arrange shows.
+Hence the service differs as per customer, and the Service Level Agreement will also be prepared as per the need.